About MHHS

 Communicable Disease Unit:

-The Communicable Disease Unit works to detect, prevent, and treat communicable diseases to protect the health of the people of Palau.
-The Unit leads efforts in surveillance, education, and care to reduce the spread of infectious diseases across the islands.
+The CDU works to detect, prevent, and treat communicable diseases of the people of Palau.
+This Unit leads efforts in surveillance, education, and care to reduce the spread of infectious disease across the islands.

 • Disease Surveillance